Guidelines on Pupil Premium

 We believe the best way forward is for the local authority and the school to work in partnership on the use of the Pupil Premium for specific students so we will respond constructively to any requests that they make.

-We believe that we should pay particular attention to the way in which the Pupil Premium is used to support disadvantaged students at St. Joseph’s Specialist School and College.
+We believe that we should pay particular attention to the way in which the Pupil Premium is used to support disadvantaged students at St. Joseph’s Specialist Trust.

 The following principles will apply:

-- Our interventions will happen, where possible, in discussion with the family ( for instance, at a LIAM );
+- Our interventions will happen, where possible, in discussion with the family ( for instance, at an Interim EHCP meeting):

 - The Pupil Premium spending will be aimed at consolidating and strengthening good practice that we know works for that student and, except in exceptional circumstances, the school will not use it on new and untested approaches.